-Summary of benefits for the High Option of the Health Plan of Nevada, Inc. - 2018
+Summary of Benefits for the High Option of the Health Plan of Nevada, Inc. - 2020

 - Do not rely on this chart alone.
-All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this Brochure.
+All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
+You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.uhcfeds.com/health-benefits/hpofnevada.
 On this page, we summarize specific expenses we cover.
 For more detail, review contents herein. - If you want to enroll or change your enrollment in this Plan, be sure to list the correct Enrollment Code from the cover of the Plan requested on your Enrollment Form. - We only cover services provided or arranged by Plan physicians, except when specifically prior authorized by HPN or for urgent and emergency services.